doctorfree/kitty-control/markdown/kitty-control.1.md

 **kitty-control** [**-a**] [**back** color] [**-c** command] [-d] [**dark**] [**diff** [opts] path1 path2] [**-e**] [**-f**] [**font** [num]] [**fore** color] [**-i** /path/to/image] [**layout** layout-name] [**load** [subdir]] [**-m|t** match] [**-s** /path/to/socket] [**-u|h|v**] [size w h] [**term**] [**theme**] [**tools**] [**icat** [opts] image] [**list|ls**] [**man**] [**menu**] [**title** title] [**transparent** [opacity]] [**unicode**] [**upgrade**]

 # DESCRIPTION
 **kitty-control** acts as a wrapper for the *Kitty* terminal emulator remote control facility and *kittens* Scripting some *kitty* customization enables support for automation and provides an additional layer of convenience.

 In particular, scripted *kitty* actions enables quick and easy switching between preconfigured *kitty* configuration files without losing state or having to quit *kitty* and restart with another configuration.
-This is accomplished through the use of the **read_config.py** custom *kitten* included with *kitty-control*
+This is accomplished through the use of the **read_config.py** custom *kitten* included with *kitty-control* or the internal **load-config** kitten introduced in *kitty 0.32.2*.

 # COMMAND LINE OPTIONS
 **-u**